Becoming You With Julie

 They are another name for tomatillos — small green fruits wrapped in a thin, papery husk.
 Despite looking like green tomatoes, they’re actually a different plant species and have a tart, slightly citrusy flavor essential in salsa verde, green sauce, and many Mexican dishes.

-Can I pressure cook instead of simmering?
+Can I pressure cook instead of simmering tomatillo salsa?

 Yes.
 Pressure cook on high for 2 minutes, quick release, then blend as usual.